Grow-Trees.com is seeking International Volunteers in each country!

 73 percent of consumers consider it important or very important that companies have a good environmental track record...survey participants everywhere believe that being green entails activities that have a direct and positive impact on the environment.(BCG's Global Green Consumer Survey of 9,000 adults in 9 countries)

-An IBM survey found that two-thirds of executives see sustainability as a revenue driver, and half of them expect green initiatives to confer competitive advantage (Harvard Business Review, "Growing Green" by Gregory Unruh and Richard Ettenson)
+An IBM survey found that two-thirds of executives see sustainability as a revenue driver, and half of them expect green initiatives to confer a competitive advantage (Harvard Business Review, "Growing Green" by Gregory Unruh and Richard Ettenson)